ravinmor/product_scrapper/README.md

 # The server wil run on port:3333 - Access <http://localhost:3333>
 # You can extract using puppeter and DOM manipulation accessing /getPetLoveProduct
 # Or you can extract using regex and node-fetch accessing /getPetLoveProductWithRegex
+# Or you can extract using regex and node-fetch accessing /getMagazineProductData
 ```

 ## Technologies